 before(:all) do @widget = Widget.create! end before(:each) do @widget.reload end

 Even though database updates in each example will be rolled back, the

 object won't know about those rollbacks so the object and its backing

 data can easily get out of sync.

-Last published 3 months ago by dchelimsky.
+Last published about 5 years ago by dchelimsky.

 RSpec Rails settings